Municipal Accommodation Tax (MAT)

 Is increased taxation an economically sound vehicle to grow tourism?
 It would appear to be taking money from local people, who a) are allowing more people (particularly those who might not be as affluent) to visit Muskoka, b) would in turn certainly spend it on the local economy, in return for government projects with unknown tourism outcomes.
 Ultimately is this simply an excuse to get more spending money?

-Sean Boolsen asked over 4 years ago
+Sean Boolsen asked about 5 years ago

 Thank you for you inquiry, I believe you are referencing the recent report regarding the licensing program related to Private Short Term Accommodation Rentals in Huntsville as well as there inclusion in the Municipal Accommodation Tax program?
 Could you please confirm and I will be able to address you question appropriately.